Shazam (DC Comics): The Power of Shazam! (1994; 1995–1999)

 In 1991, Jerry Ordway was given the Shazam! assignment, which he pitched as a painted graphic novel that would lead into a series, rather than starting the series outright.
 Ordway both wrote and illustrated the graphic novel, titled The Power of Shazam!, which was released in 1994.
 Power of Shazam! retconned Captain Marvel again and gave him a revised origin, rendering Shazam!
-The New Beginning and the Action Comics Weekly story apocryphal while Marvel's appearances in Legends and Justice League still counted as part of the continuity.
+The New Beginning and the Action Comics Weekly story apocryphal while Marvel's appearances in Legends and Justice League remained in continuity.

 Ordway's story more closely followed Captain Marvel's Fawcett origins, with only slight additions and changes.
 The graphic novel was a critically acclaimed success, leading to a Power of Shazam! ongoing series which ran from 1995 to 1999.
 That series reintroduced the Marvel Family and many of their allies and enemies into the modern-day DC Universe.

 Kingdom Come and Shazam!
 Power of Hope

 Captain Marvel also appeared in Mark Waid and Alex Ross's critically acclaimed 1996 alternate universe Elseworlds miniseries Kingdom Come.
 Set 20 years in the future, Kingdom Come features a brainwashed Captain Marvel playing a major role in the story as a mind-controlled pawn of an elderly Lex Luthor.
 In 2000, Captain Marvel starred in an oversized special graphic novel, Shazam!
 Power of Hope, written by Paul Dini and painted by Alex Ross.